In Excel one can easily convert data columns to rows or multiple data rows to columns which is technically named transpose.

 Many already know how to do this.
 But for those who don’t this one minute Excel tutorial is for them.
 By the way, yes! you can use pivot tables to shift rows as columns.
 To learn how to make pivot tables read this readers’ favourite tutorial.
 And most probably you will figure out the way how rows are shifted as columns using pivot tables.

 We have several ways to switch or rotate Excel data columns to rows or vice versa to accomplish this task.
 Following are the transpose methods we are discussing today in which few involve converting columns to rows using Excel formulas:

 - Use Paste Special + Common Sense

 Copying and Pasting is one great thing happened to PC.
 With Paste Special it really went miles ahead.
-In Excel you can copy a data and then using paste special functionality you can twist, turn, manipulate, process and do other things with the data very easily including Transpose.
+In Excel you can copy a data and then using paste special functionality you can twist, rotate, manipulate, process and do other things with the data very easily including Transpose i.e. flipping columns to rows or rows to columns.
 To do this following steps will help: